About the course

 The course draws on the methods and approaches from across the social sciences, including fields such as human geography, anthropology, environmental economics, science and technology studies, and corporate environmental management.
 It also facilitates dialogue between researchers and practitioners concerning contemporary issues of environmental policy and politics.

 The MPhil is a two-year course.
 In the first year, you will take the coursework and written examinations associated with the MSc in Nature, Society and Environmental Governance.
-The second year is devoted to researching and writing a thesis of 30,000 words.
+The second year is devoted to researching and writing a thesis.

 There are nine core modules organised under three themes: policy and governance, theory and analysis, and research skills.
 Teaching takes place through lectures, seminars and workshops which provide in-depth exploration of key environmental issues.
 The elective modules offer a seminar-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.